nextcloud/documentation/developer_manual/basics/logging.rst

 .. sectionauthor:: Bernhard Posselt <dev@bernhard-posselt.com>

 The logger is present by default in the container.
-The app that is Logging is set automatically.
+The app that is logging is set automatically.

 The logger can be used in the following way: